This is my review of the best portable basketball hoops to get in 2021.

-You are looking for a new portable basketball hoop and you don’t have time to research every single review, let us walk you through some important aspects to focus on and give you an unbiased opinion on what models rise above the rest.
-Our top seven are below.
+If you are looking for a new hoop and you don’t have time to research every single review, let me walk you through some important aspects to consider and give you an unbiased opinion on what models rise above the rest.

-How do you know what hoop will best suit your needs?
-Well, if you’re after something for smaller kids then it’s worth checking out the Lifetime series.
-They come with 44” backboards, a sturdy base, and strong pole.
-They are also cost-effective.
+If you are after something for smaller kids then it’s worth checking out the Lifetime series.
+They come with 44″ backboards, a sturdy base, and a strong pole.

-If you’d prefer a stronger rim that you can freely dunk on, then you really want to check out these guys:
+If you’d prefer a stronger rim that you can freely dunk on, then check out:

 Who Should Get This?